tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 * Here we are passing our given `copyright_id` into our `copyrights mapping` in order to set the `owner` attribute to the `address` of the given `new_owner`

-Walk through the `renounceCopyrightOwnership` method interface defintion.
+Read aloud the `renounceCopyrightOwnership` method interface defintion and description.

 * renounceCopyrightOwnership